acidburn0zzz/opensupports/README.md

-opensupports
+OpenSupports
 ============

-OpenSupports is a open source support ticket system
+OpenSupports is an open source support ticket system.